duaneking/duaneking/README.md

 ## Skills

 - Distributed Systems
+- Web Browser Development (C++/Chromium/Blink/Ninja)
 - Rest/GraphQL and Web API Architecture
 - Language Agnostic Full Stack, Any Platform, Principle Software Developer.
-  - C#, Python, Java, GoLang, Rust, and C are all interesting to me.
+  - C#, Python, Java, GoLang, Rust, C++ and C are all interesting to me.
   - I started with hardware pin-outs and worked my way up the stack to write web microservices that scale to web scale.
   - JavaScript on NodeJS is generally not my first choice, but it has its uses when you need to re-live the glory days of 1990's PHP.
 - Open-minded, but prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB as these are battle tested and I trust them.